History of FLGC

 Randy and Shane returned in the spring of 2003, but once again the spring weather was not cooperating with the long-term plans.
 Rohlinger Construction finished the major dirt work, while Randy and Shane started to install the irrigation system.
 Randy shaped and formed tees and greens and dug the trenches for the irrigation system.
 Shane and local resident Chuck Willard laid the irrigation pipes, strung the wire, and attached and set the sprinkler heads.

 In May the drain tile was installed.
 The surface of the greens started to take shape and was backfilled with pea gravel, with sand and peat being hauled in to spread.
 Final shaping and grading of the entire new nine began early in June in preparation of seeding.
 The seeding began with the rough areas, then the fairways and tee boxes.
 Finally, the final shaping and seeding of the greens was completed the last week of June.
 Except for growing the grass, the course was completed.

 Randy, Shane, Chuck, and one man from Rohlinger built the new 9 holes in a little over 60 working days.
 This was about 3 1/2 months, even in bad weather.
 The project came in under budget and the majority of the Board of Directors were happy with what they saw completed.

-With the addition of the new nine holes, the Fox Lake Golf Course will become an 18-hole facility.
-They will be able to serve their members and the public better.
-This is an “open to the public” course, with greens fee players always welcome.
-They will also be able to accommodate larger outings beginning in the 2004 golf season.
-Remodeling of the clubhouse to create an area for a pro shop has also been completed.
+With the addition of the new nine holes in the spring of 2004, the Fox Lake Golf Course is an 18-hole facility.
+This is an “open to the public” course, where greens fee players are always welcome.